John Adams (Virginia politician): Early life and education

+Career

-Adams began his medical practice in Richmond as the partner of Dr. Cringan, and later became a partner with Dr. Micajah Clarke - in both instances advertising services in the local newspapers.
+After returning to Virginia, Adams began his medical practice in Richmond as the partner of Dr. Cringan and later became a partner with Dr. Micajah Clarke – in both instances advertising services in the local newspapers.

-Regarding John Adams' work in Richmond, a 19th century account states:

-"No man possessed greater influence or wielded more energetic authority....He secured an extremely efficient police, and became the terror of evil-doers in the mayor's court.
-He undertook the thorough grading of the streets, leveling hills, filling up valleys, and giving it the appearance of a live city.
-He gave an impetus to the docks… and commenced those wonderful improvements in its buildings in all the eastern portion of the city....He was the proprietor and builder of the Union Hotel, and many of the largest warehouses and manufacturies, and inaugurated lines of stages to every part of the State.
-Few men ever exhibited, for his means and opportunities, more enlarged views and greater enterprise."
+Although he practiced medicine in Richmond all his life, Adams was also very active in business and politics, particularly since his elder brother, Richard Adams Jr., although he married twice and also lived in Richmond, had no children.
+On his father's death, Dr. Adams inherited ten lots on Church Hill, and continued to operate businesses that his father had started or invested in, including the Union Hotel, warehouses, docks and manufacturing establishments.

+Richmond voters elected Dr. Adams to represent them in the Virginia House of Delegates in 1802, where he succeeded his brother-in-law George William Smith, and re-elected him once, before William DuVal succeeded him in 1804, Dr. Adams also served as mayor of Richmond from 1819 until his death in 1825.
+At the time of his death, Dr. John Adams was the longest-serving mayor in Richmond's history.

-An event said to be the greatest civic and social affair in Richmond history occurred in 1825, when General Lafayette returned to Virginia, 43 years after his first visit.
-Mayor John Adams gave the welcoming address on Lafayette's arrival - saluting the hero as a "fellow citizen of Virginia and a brother by adoption."
-Parades, fireworks and festivities followed, culminating in a dinner - reportedly the greatest ever given in Richmond - which continued until 11 pm.
+Adams was Richmond's mayor during one of the city's greatest civil and social events, the return of General Lafayette in 1825, and gave the welcoming address, saluting him as a "fellow citizen of Virginia and a brother by adoption."
+Parades, fireworks and festivities followed, culminating in a dinner – reportedly the greatest ever given in Richmond – which continued until 11 pm.

 Notable, for the 1823 era, was Mayor Adams' endorsement of a petition by 91 free persons of colour and slaves to form a Baptist church, where they might worship together and take instruction in letters.
 The petition states:The petition of a number of persons of colour residing in the City of Richmond, respectfully represents: that from the rapid increase of population in the City, the number of free persons of colour and slaves has become very considerable and although few of them can boast any knowledge of letters, yet that they are always desirous of receiving such instruction from public and divine worship as may be given by sensible and prudent Teachers of religion.